 Tell us a little about your business and how you started it?

-Stroller Strides has grown so quickly in just a few years.
+Fit 4 Mom (Stroller Strides) has grown so quickly in just a few years.
 Tell us how you took it from a home business to a national franchise?

 Just after starting that first class, we started getting requests for classes all over San Diego, so we kept adding more.
-By the end of the first year, we had over 12 classes and 1000 moms participating in San Diego.
+By the end of the first year, we had over 12 classes and 1,000 moms participating in San Diego.
 During that first year, we got requests for classes all over the country.
 I had no idea at the time how I would accomplish that one.
 Then one of my instructors said that she was moving and wanted to start classes in her new town.
 I agreed and gave her all of the plans to run her own classes.
 She was a hit.
 We then decided to release 10 “beta” locations across the country to see how it would work in other cities.
 We learned a lot, tweaked a few things and then they were a hit.
-We hired attorneys, worked with consultants and joined the International Franchise Association.
+We hired attorneys, worked with consultants, and joined the International Franchise Association.
 We are now franchised across the country and have nearly 300 franchisees.

 Now that you have moved well beyond home business, do you still work from home or do you have a corporate office?
 What about your employees, are they mostly moms?

 Believe it or not, I still work from home.
 We bought the home that we have because we knew that the office would well fit all of our employees as they come and go.
 I have 12 employees who all have keys to my house and come in throughout the week.
-They too are home based but come here for meetings or to get special work done.
-It’s a little strange but it works for all of us.
+They too are home-based but come here for meetings or to get special work done.
+It’s a little strange, but it works for all of us.
 All of my employees are moms!
 We had a couple who were not but have since become moms since starting with us.
 We are a very “fertile” company – no joke!

-Wake up at 4:30 or 5:00 and grab coffee that has been pre-set and ready.
+Wake up at 4:30 or 5:00 and grab a coffee that has been pre-set and ready.
 Get on my computer and work on emails from about 5:00 – 6:30 when my kids wake up.
-I will do the mom thing and get their breakfast, pack my son’s lunch, get them dressed, etc. My son will go to school and then I will take Rachel to Stroller Strides class 3 days per week.
-My nanny meets me after class and I head right to the house to work.
+I will do the mom thing and get their breakfast, pack my son’s lunch, get them dressed, etc. My son will go to school, and then I will take Rachel to Stroller Strides class 3 days per week.
+My nanny meets me after class, and I head right to the house to work.
 These traditional work hours are when I schedule my meetings, phone calls, etc. I work until about 4:00 when my son comes home from school.
 I then do the mommy thing again until they go to bed.
 Luckily, my kids go to bed early (about 7:00).
-I then work from 7:00 – 10ish and go to bed and it starts all over again.
+I then work from 7:00 – 10ish and go to bed, and it starts all over again.

 What advice do you have for others starting their own home business?

 It will help you stay on track.
 My purpose was so that I could have a career that was supportive of motherhood.
 This purpose has totally driven many decisions about how I’ve grown the business.

-2) Be passionate about your idea
+2) Be passionate about your idea.

 ASK ask ask questions.
 There are so many answers out there.
 NO reason to reinvent the wheel

 How do you strive to achieve a work/life balance?

 I schedule workout time for myself a few times/week just like I would any other appointment.
 I also have rules for myself that I am very good about keeping.
 For instance, I won’t take night appointments even though they would be much appreciated by other moms.
-My day is long and I need to draw the line somewhere.
-When I’m with my kids, I do my best to truly be with them and when I’m working, I stay totally focused on work.
+My day is long, and I need to draw the line somewhere.
+When I’m with my kids, I do my best to truly be with them, and when I’m working, I stay totally focused on work.
 You do NOT have to answer your home phone just because you are working at home.
 Save personal calls for when you are driving on errands.